-- 5.1 Size of robot must not exceed 20 x 20 cm. in the horizontal dimensions, and there is no height limit.
-The robot must be placed inside a square box with an inner size of 20 x 20 cm. which will be provided by the referee before the competition begins. - 5.2 Participants are permitted to use wheeled robots.
+5.1 Size of robot must not exceed 20 x 20 cm. in the horizontal dimensions, and there is no height limit.
+The robot must be placed inside a square box with an inner size of $20 \times 20$ cm. which will be provided by the referee before the competition begins.

+5.2 Participants are permitted to use wheeled robots.
 For microcontroller rules, the sole decision rests with the individual country representative or the committee in the absence of a country representative.
-Please contact your individual country representative/committee for more information. - 5.3 About number of motor and sensor of each category is as follows : - 5.3.1 For Junior, Robot must use 2 motors.
+Please contact your individual country representative/ committee for more information.

+5.3 Robot must use 2 motors.
 The external motor driver board is allowed.
 The use of brushless motors and any fans that aid in robot movement is prohibited.
-Maximum of sensors is 4 pieces. - 5.3.2 For Senior, No limitation on the number of motors and sensors.
-They are also allowed to use an external motor driver board.
-The use of brushless motors and any fans that aid in robot movement is prohibited. - 5.4 The robot can use wheels.
-However, the wheels must not grip or stick to the field when in an idle state, and they should not have plating or coating with oil or lubricating fluid. - 5.5 The robot is allowed to be detached or decompressed during the competition.
+Maximum of sensors is 4 pieces.

+5.4 The robot can use wheels.
+However, the wheels must not grip or stick to the field when in an idle state, and they should not have plating or coating with oil or lubricating fluid.

+5.5 The robot is allowed to be detached or decompressed during the competition.
 However, it must not shoot, throw, or release any other parts or devices out of the robot during the game.
-If such an incident occurs, the team will forfeit the match immediately. - 5.6 Fixing screws and nuts or any fixation device in the robot must be securely firmly.
+If such an incident occurs, the team will forfeit the match immediately.

+5.6 Fixing screws and nuts or any fixation device in the robot must be securely firmly.
 If during the competing have any piece dropped or broken onto the competition field, the referees will not remove it and allowed to continue the competition.
 Referees cannot hold responsible for consequences during removal of a loose piece from the competition field.

-- 5.7 The weight of the robot must not exceed the following details: Junior category, the robot's weight should not exceed 1 kg (1,000 g), excluding the download cable.
-Senior category, the robot's weight should not exceed 3 kg - 5.8 No limit for the computer properties used to program the robot.
+5.7 The weight of the robot must not exceed 1 kg. excluding the download cable.

+5.8 No limit for the computer properties used to program the robot.